magento/architecture/design-documents/frontend/server-side-rendering.md

 ## How it works

-The basic idea is that we don't want the client browser to be responsible for rendering content via JavaScript, because JavaScript is notoriously slow, especially at rendering DOM and especially on older or mobile devices.
+The basic idea is that we don't want the web browser (client) to be responsible for rendering content via JavaScript, because JavaScript is notoriously slow, especially at rendering DOM and especially on older or mobile devices.
 Unnecessary rendering also consumes more energy, which has the potential to suck a mobile device's battery dry. :battery:

-If we leverage the server to do as much heavy lifting as we can, some of this heavy lifting (non-sensitive pages) can be cached as well, resulting in a faster, better user experience.
+If we leverage the HTTP server to do as much heavy lifting as we can, some of this heavy lifting (non-sensitive pages) can be cached as well, resulting in a faster, better user experience.

 ### Without SSR

-1. Client (browser) requests a URL for a particular route (e.g., `/`).
+1. A web browser (client) requests a URL for a particular route (e.g., `/`).
-1. The server runs the appropriate code for that route.
+1. The HTTP server runs the appropriate code for that route.
-   - HTML is partially generated with empty containers that need to be filled and rendered by JavaScript after initial page load (bad for SEO).
+   - HTML is partially generated with empty containers that need to be filled and rendered by JavaScript after the initial page load (bad for SEO).
-1. The client receives and processes the HTML.
-   - The user might see some empty content that hasn't been filled in yet.
+1. The web browser (client) receives and processes the HTML, but the user may see some empty content that hasn't been filled in yet.
-   - JavaScript is loaded and processed, filling specified empty containers with content (slow).
+1. JavaScript is loaded and processed, including the React library.
+1. Ideally, a single GraphQL API request is made to collect the data required to fill in the empty containers with content.
+1. React renders the final HTML into the above-mentioned empty containers by combining the data received with the HTML defined in the React components.
-   - Once content is seen, it becomes immediately interactive.
+1. Once content is seen, it becomes immediately interactive.

 ### With SSR

-1. Client (browser) requests a URL for a particular route (e.g., `/`).
+1. A web browser (client) requests a URL for a particular route (e.g., `/`).
-1. The [Node.js][] server runs the appropriate code for that route.
+1. The [JavaScript-capable HTTP server](#requirements) runs the appropriate code for that route.
+   - Ideally, a single GraphQL API request is made from this HTTP server, collecting all the data that's required to render the page.
-   - HTML is fully generated via React libraries with no empty containers.
-This HTML can be streamed and cached.
+   - HTML is fully generated [via React methods](https://reactjs.org/docs/react-dom-server.html) with no empty containers.
+This HTML can be [streamed](https://reactjs.org/docs/react-dom-server.html#rendertonodestream) and cached.
-1. The client receives and processes the HTML.
+1. The web browser (client) receives and processes the HTML.
    - No additional HTML needs to be rendered into containers.
 As a result, the user perceives faster performance.
    - At this point, some content might appear to be interactive (e.g., buttons), but won't actually work yet.
-   - JavaScript libraries (including React) are loaded along with any application code.
-   - React hydrates the application.
+1. JavaScript is loaded and processed, including the React library.
+1. React [hydrates](https://reactjs.org/docs/react-dom.html#hydrate) any containers whose HTML contents were rendered by [ReactDOMServer](https://reactjs.org/docs/react-dom-server.html) in step 2 (above).
+Nothing needs to be re-rendered here.
-   - The page is now interactive.
+1. The page is now fully interactive.
+1. Subsequent API requests are made directly to the GraphQL API.

+## Requirements

+- A JavaScript-capable HTTP server, typically a [Node.js][] server (e.g., [Express][]).

 ## Implementation

 Some solutions provide out-of-the-box SSR, like [Next.js](https://nextjs.org/) and [Razzle][], but if you want more tight control of your application, you might want to set it up yourself.
 If you go this route, you would still do well to use these projects as inspiration.
 In fact, [Razzle][] has [a great development setup](https://github.com/jaredpalmer/razzle#how-razzle-works-the-secret-sauce).

-To render a React application on a server, the server needs to understand how to process JavaScript.
-This means you'll need a ([Node.js][]) [Express][] server.
+To render a React application on a server, the server needs to [understand how to process JavaScript](#requirements).
 Ideally, you'll serve the HTML by piping to a writable stream.
 You can do this with React 16's [`renderToNodeStream()`](https://reactjs.org/docs/react-dom-server.html#rendertonodestream).

 ```jsx
 import { renderToNodeStream } from 'react-dom/server'